mnguye49/finalProject/SRS.md

   * **Type:** Functional
   * **Priority:** 1
   * **Rationale:** If any of the required info's not entered, the order will be incomplete.
-  * **Testing:** We can fill out a form but leave out any required info.
-If we try to proceed with the order, a prompt would tell us that some info is missing.
+  * **Testing:** We can fill out a form but leave out any required information.
+If we try to proceed with the order, a prompt would tell us that some information is missing.

 ## Constraints